 - Ability to control one’s overall behavior

-To be diagnosed with personality disorders, an individual must display patterns of the behavioral characteristics of that particular condition.
+To be diagnosed with disorders of personality, an individual must display patterns of the behavioral characteristics of that particular condition.
 This characterization must be consistent throughout a person’s lifetime.
-These personality traits can also indicate some emotional disturbance from specific stressors or issues only.
-This is what differentiates personality disorders from anxiety and mood disorders.
+These personality traits can also indicate emotional disturbance from specific stressors or issues.
+This is what differentiates disorders of personality from anxiety and mood disorders.

 Odd and eccentric personality features characterize this cluster.

-- Schizotypal Personality Disorder – People with schizotypal personalities have distorted and eccentric behavior.
+People with schizotypal personality disorder have distorted and eccentric behavior.
 This also translates to their way of beliefs and way of thinking.
 Additionally, they also have a pattern of being very uncomfortable in relationships.

-- Schizoid Personality Disorder – A person with a schizoid personality detaches from his or her social relationships.
+A person with a schizoid personality disorder detaches from his or her social relationships.
 They also have little emotional expression.
 With this, they may deliberately choose to be alone and not engage with other people.

-- Paranoid Personality Disorder – Individuals with this personality are always suspicious of others.
-They perceive other people as deceitful, spiteful, and harmful towards them.
+Individuals with paranoid personality disorder are always suspicious of others.
+They perceive other people as deceitful, spiteful, and harmful to them.
 This is why they may find it difficult to be close to other people.

 Dramatic, erratic, and extremely emotional behaviors characterize this cluster.

-- Histrionic Personality Disorder – A person with a histrionic personality has patterns of excessive emotion.
+A person with a histrionic personality disorder has patterns of excessive emotion.
 They also have extreme attention-seeking behavior.
 So they can be very uncomfortable if they are not the center of attention.

-- Antisocial Personality Disorder – Antisocial individuals may seem to have little regard for other people’s welfare.
+Individuals with an antisocial personality disorder may seem to have little regard for other people’s welfare.
 They lack the empathy to relate to other people.
-Antisocials are also portrayed as sociopaths or psychopaths in popular media.
-However, note that having this condition does not necessarily lead to violent tendencies.
+Popular media portrays people with antisocial personality disorder as sociopaths or psychopaths.
+However, this condition does not necessarily lead to violent tendencies.

-- Narcissistic Personality Disorder – Individuals diagnosed with narcissistic personality have a high need for admiration.
+Individuals diagnosed with narcissistic personality have a high need for admiration.
 They have a grandiose sense of their importance and entitlement.
-With this, they manifest a lack of empathy towards others.
+With narcissistic personality disorder, they manifest a lack of empathy towards others.

-- Borderline Personality Disorder – People with borderline personality have patterns of being unstable in interpersonal relationships.
+People with borderline personality disorder have patterns of being unstable in interpersonal relationships.
 Abandonment preoccupies them, making them impulsive and reactive at times.

 Anxious or fearful qualities of personality characterize this cluster.